lsbardel/python-stdnet/docs/source/apps/timeseries.rst

 Timeseries Models
 ==========================

-This is an experimental module which requires ``redis-timeseries`` branch of redis_.
+This is an experimental module which requires :ref:`stdnet redis branch <stdnetredis>`.
-For more information check the :ref:`redis timeseries API <redis-timeseries>`.
 To run the ``timeseries`` tests::

     python runtests.py timeseries -i ts